-In accordance with ASC 820, we measure term deposits and short term investments, restricted cash, available-for-sale debt investments, financial assets - contingent returnable consideration and forward contract at fair value on a recurring basis.
+In accordance with ASC 820, we measure term deposits and short term investments, restricted cash, available-for-sale debt investments, and forward contract at fair value on a recurring basis.

-The fair values of our available-for-sale debt investments in Particle were determined based on the discounted cash flow model for the year ended December 31, 2017.
-As we entered into a binding letter of intent, or the LOI, to sell part of our investments in Particle in February 2019, the fair values of the investments in Particle were determined based on the scenario analysis, the weighted average valuation results derived from both the discounted cash flow model and the market approach, and the probability of each scenario as of December 31, 2018.
+The fair values of the investments in Particle were determined based on the scenario analysis, the weighted average valuation results derived from both the discounted cash flow model and the market approach, and the probability of each scenario as of December 31, 2018.
 As we have completed delivery of the first batch of 94,802,752 preferred shares of Particle to the Proposed Buyers in 2019, the fair values of the investments in Particle as of December 31, 2019 were determined based on a valuation technique under the market approach, known as guideline company method, where financial ratios of comparable companies were analyzed to determine the value of Particle, as well as using observable transactions of Particle's shares.
+In August 2020, we acquired 4,584,209 series D1 preferred shares of Particle from Run Liang Tai, which were previously pledged to us to secure the repayment of an interest-free loan with the principal of approximately US\$9.7 million granted by us to Run Liang Tai.
+As we have completed delivery of the rest of 140,248,775 preferred shares of Particle in 2020, we only hold 4,584,209 series D1 preferred shares of Particle as of December 31, 2020.
+The fair values of the investments in Particle as of December 31, 2020 were determined based on a valuation technique under the market approach, known as guideline company method, where financial ratios of comparable companies were analyzed to determine the value of Particle as of Particle as of December 31, 2020.
+The fair values of the investments in Particle as of December 31, 2020 were determined based on a valuation technique under the market approach, known as guideline company method, where financial ratios of comparable companies were analyzed to determine the value of Particle.
 We classify the valuation techniques that use unobservable inputs as Level 3 of fair value measurements.

-The key inputs used in available-for-sale debt investments valuation as of December 31, 2017, 2018 and 2019 were as follows:
+The key inputs used in available-for-sale debt investments valuation as of December 31, 2018, 2019 and 2020 were as follows:

 As of December 31,

-2017 20 18 2019
+20 18 2019 2020

 Under the Status Quo Scenario Under the Trade Sale Scenario

-23% 22.5% 17% N/A
+Discount rate 22.5% 17% N/A N/A

-25% 20% 15% 5%
+Lack of marketability discount ("DLOM") 20% 15% 5% 25%

-45.3% 44.5% 44.8% 45.7%
+Volatility 44.5% 44.8% 45.7% 55.3%

-5.0%-93.8% 3.7%-75.8% 3.7%-75.8% N/A
+Revenue growth rate 3.7%-75.8% 3.7%-75.8% N/A N/A

-3% 3% 3% N/A
+Terminal growth rate 3% 3% N/A N/A

-N/A N/A 30% N/A
+Control premium N/A 30% N/A N/A

-N/A 60% 40% N/A
+Probability of each scenario 60% 40% N/A N/A

-23% 25% 45.3% 5.0%-93.8% 3% N/A 2017 20 Under the Status Quo Scenario 23% 22.5% 25% 20% 44.5% 5.0%-93.8% 3.7%-75.8% 3% 3% N/A N/A 2017 2018 Under the Status Quo Scenario Under the Trade Sale Scenario 23% 22.5% 17% 25% 20% 15% 45.3% 44.5% 44.8% 5.0%-93.8% 3.7%-75.8% 3.7%-75.8% 3% 3% 3% N/A N/A 30%